 The key new ingredient in the proofs of these results is essentially combinatorial.
 This is Theorem \ref{thm:index-div} (Index Divisibility Theorem) relating the behavior of the Conley-Zehnder index under iterations and the spectrum of a linear map.
 Although this result plays a purely technical role in the paper, the theorem and its proof are of independent interest.
 Referring the reader to Sections \ref{sec:index} and \ref{sec:index-div-pf} for details, here we only briefly outline the underlying idea.

-Consider an element $\Phi\in\tSp(n)$ which we require to be strongly non-degenerate (i.e., all iterates $\Phi^k$, $k\in\N$, are non-degenerate).
+Consider an element $\Phi\in\tSp(2n)$ which we require to be strongly non-degenerate (i.e., all iterates $\Phi^k$, $k\in\N$, are non-degenerate).
 Then we have the sequence of the Conley--Zehnder indices $\mu_k:=\mu\big(\Phi^k\big)$ defined; see, e.g., \cite{Lo, SZ}.
-We denote by $\mu'_k$ be the derivative or the index jump sequence: $\mu'_k:=\mu_{k+1}-\mu_k$.
+We denote by $\mu'_k$ the derivative or the index jump sequence: $\mu'_k:=\mu_{k+1}-\mu_k$.
 Furthermore, let us decompose $\Phi$ as the product of a loop $\phi$ and the direct sum of three short paths: an elliptic path $\Phi_e$, a positive hyperbolic path $\Phi_h$, and a negative hyperbolic path $\Phi_{-h}$.
-The requirement that the paths are short makes this decomposition unique up to homotopy.
+The requirement that the paths are short, making this decomposition unique up to homotopy, is explicitly spelled out in Section \ref{sec:index}.
 Denote by $\sigma_+(\Phi)$ the part of the spectrum of $\Phi_e$ lying in the upper half plane and, for $\lambda\in\sigma_+(\Phi)$, let $\sgn_\lambda(\Phi)$ be its signature.
-Furthermore, set $\loop(\Phi)$ to be the mean index of $\phi$ and $\mult_{-1}$ to be half of the dimension of the domain of $\Phi_{-h}$.
+Furthermore, set $\loop(\Phi)$ to be the mean index of $\phi$ and $\mult_{-1}(\Phi)$ to be half of the dimension of the domain of $\Phi_{-h}$.

 \begin{Theorem}[Index Divisibility] Fix $l\in\N$.
 The derivative sequence $\mu'_k$ is divisible by $2l$ if and only if the following two conditions are satisfied: \begin{itemize} \item[\rm(i)] $2l \mid \big( \loop(\Phi)+\mult_{-1}(\Phi) \big)$, \item[\rm(ii)] $l \mid \sgn_{\lambda}(\Phi)$ for all $\lambda\in\sigma_+(\Phi)$. \end{itemize} \end{Theorem}